brianngan/brianngan.github.io/_drafts/taste-a-concept-at-work-nobody-talks-about.md

 > Defining a refined sense of judgement and finding the balance that produces a pleasing and integrated whole.

 Taste is an internalised opinion of the ideal: what is good and what is bad?
-This relates to all fields of business: Product, marketing, design, engineering, etc. Whether we are conscious of it or not, we use taste to refine the work that we do.
-It is an innate process of self-correction.
+This relates to all fields of business: Product, marketing, design, engineering, etc.

 A manager's taste dictates how time is spent in a meeting, it sets the agenda.
 For instance, a manager could devote 45 minutes of a meeting to nitpicking an internal powerpoint slide.
 Similarly, an employee's taste dictates how he spends his time in critical thinking.

-He could be
+Whether we are conscious of it or not, we use taste to refine the work that we do.
+We use taste to approve of other people's work.
+It is an innate process of self-correction.
+And that collective concept of taste -  it drives what is produced at the end of the day.

+### Describing Dysfunction Through with Taste

+**_Taste is Influenced_**